guilhermedacsilva/webc/README.md

 Installation
 ====

-Copy it to "www" folder and run SQL scripts (in that order).
+- Copy it to "www" folder and run SQL scripts (in that order).
-Folder "user" must be readable/writable.
+- Folder "user" must be readable/writable.
 It will contain source code (.c) and executables!
+- Edit "configs.php".

 Done!